calvinstudebaker/jitterbunk/README.md

 # jitterbunk
-spoof django app that allows users to bunk other users
+spoof django app that allows users to bunk other users.